PratikMaitra/Sym_chk/README.md

 ### License & Citation

 This tool is licensed under the MIT open-source license.
-If you use this tool, please cite our paper **"Developing a BioBERT-based Natural Language Processing Algorithm for Acute Myeloid Leukemia Symptom Identification from Clinical Notes-Sena Chae, Pratik Maitra, Padmini Srinivasan"**.
-Full citations and acknowledgements can be found in the paper.
+If you use this tool, please cite our paper **"Developing a BioBERT-based Natural Language Processing Algorithm for Acute Myeloid Leukemia Symptom Identification from Clinical Notes- Sena Chae, Pratik Maitra, Padmini Srinivasan "**.
+A complete list of citations and acknowledgements can be found in the aforementioned paper.